Orwell Astronomical Society (Ipswich)

 2013

 Es suggested possible approaches to dry the air inside the telescope tube, including an electric tape heater around the lens cell, a system to maintain air movement through the telescope tube and the use of zeolite to absorb moisture.
-Following considerable discussion, Martin Cook and Alan Smith constructed a bespoke de-humidifier for the telescope, using a large (empty!) mayonnaise tub, two flexible hoses and a fan salvaged from a surplus PC!
+Following considerable discussion, Martin Cook and Alan Smith constructed a bespoke de-humidifier for the telescope, using a large (empty!) mayonnaise tub, two flexible hoses and a fan salvaged from a surplus PC.
 The fan drew air from the telescope tube via a side vent, sent it to the tub, which was filled with silica gel, then returned it to the telescope via the eyepiece tube.
 The silica gel was removed and baked dry weekly.
-See the photograph below.
+See figure 32.
 The de-humidifier was fitted on 05 April 2013 and, after running for a week, had removed approximately 100 g of water [2013b].
-After several further weeks of operation, the mist inside the OG appeared to diminish and it was hoped, as of early 2014, that the problem had been resolved.
+After several further weeks of operation, the mist inside the OG appeared to diminish and it was hoped, as of early 2014, that the problem had been solved.

-20130405_De-humidifier_MPC.jpg Alan proudly displays the de-humidifier (05 April 2013).
+20130405_De-humidifier_MPC.jpg Fig. 32.
+Alan proudly displays the de-humidifier (MPC, 05 April 2013.)

 2014